google/orbit/DEVELOPMENT.md

 Alternatively you can download prebuilts from [python.org](https://www.python.org/) (In both cases verify that `pip3.exe` is in the path, otherwise the bootstrap script will not be able to install conan for you.)

-## Dependencies

-All our third-party libraries and dependencies are managed by conan.

-There are some exceptions.
-On Linux, we rely by default on the distribution's Qt5 and Mesa installation.
-This can be changed by modifying the conan package options `system_qt` and `system_mesa`, but we recommend to go with the distribution provided Qt package.
-You will need at least version 5.12.4 of Qt.
-The point release is important because it resolves a [known issue](https://bugreports.qt.io/browse/QTBUG-69683).

-In case you still want to have Qt provided by conan, the simplest way to do that will be to change the default values of these two options.
-Check out `conanfile.py`.
-There is a python dictionary called `default_options` defined in the python class `OrbitConan`.

 ## Running Orbit